-- 1. Open Windows Device Manager.
-Consult the Windows operating instructions for your computer for directions, if needed. - 2.
-Locate the Other Devices option and expand the Other Devices selection by clicking on the "+" sign to the immediate left. - 3.
-Locate the unknown device (marked with a large question mark).
+- 3. Locate the unknown device (marked with a large question mark).
 Rightclick on the Unknown Device listing and select the Uninstall or Remove option. - 4.
 Click the OK button to continue.
 A warning box appears confirming the removal of the Unknown Device.
 Click the OK button to confirm the device removal. - 5.
-Disconnect the Ocean SR from your computer. - 6.
-Replug the spectrometer into your computer.
+Disconnect the Ocean NR spectrometer from your computer. - 6.
+Re-plug the Ocean NR spectrometer into your computer.